Please click here for our English Curriculum Overviews by year:

 - comprehension (both listening and reading)

-Throughout the school, children are introduced to a range of books through guided reading sessions.
-These are small-group teacher-led sessions where children share the same book, appropriate to their reading level.
+Guided Reading - These are small-group teacher-led sessions where children share the same book, appropriate to their reading level.
 During this time, children are taught the deeper skills of reading and comprehension, such as inference.
 They engage in discussion with their peers, share thoughts and ideas, undoubtedly promoting reading for pleasure.
 Their skills are continually assessed and work towards personalised targets.

 The programmes of study for writing at key stages 1 and 2 are constructed similarly to those for reading: